Libbu/ci-capstone-project/README.md

 - Currently users are unable to add alt-text to images that they upload.
 This presents an accessibility problem and should be remedied to ensure the website reflecting an inclusive community is truly inclusive in it's own design.

 - The loading performance on mobile leaves much to be desired.
 This is likely due to image size and future site versions will be deployed with smaller image resolution.

+- Ideally event organisers would be automatically added to event attendees, this can be implemented in view logic for an upcoming release.

+- Event Organisers can continue to edit the details of the event they scheduled after it has passed.
+Preventing this may need looking at in the future.

 ___
 # Technologies